fruxefarms/FruxePi/README.md

 sudo crontab -u www-data -e
 ```

-The first time you run `crontab` you'll be prompted to select an editor; if you are not sure which one to use, choose `nano` by pressing Enter.
+The first time you run `crontab` you'll be prompted to select an editor; if you are not sure which one to use, choose `nano` by pressing `Enter`.

 Copy the code below into the `www-data` crontab file.
 Save and exit.